Beyond the Gates (TV series): Casting

 On October 30, 2024, an open casting notice was put out for bartending and wait staff roles.
 Other roles and breakdowns were revealed, via TV Insider.
 In February 2025, a competition was announced; production was inviting eligible students from HBCUs in Georgia to participate in a competition to win a chance for a walk-on role.
 That same month, it was announced Lindstrom and McClain had joined the cast as Joey Armstrong and Pamela Curtis, respectively.
 In March 2025, it was announced Robinson would replace Johnson as Ted Richardson, as the serial's first recast.
 In July 2025, it was revealed The Young and the Restless Bryton James would crossover as his character Devon Winters; his appearance aired on August 11.
 Gizelle Bryant and Wendy Osefo of The Real Housewives of Potomac will also guest-star.

 In September 2025, it was announced David Lami Friebe was cast in the role of Izaiah Hawthorne, Jacob's (Hordges) brother.
-Additionally, a crossover with The Bold and the Beautiful was announced, featuring Thorsten Kaye's Ridge Forrester.
-The following month, it was announced Greg Vaughan had joined the cast in an undisclosed role; he will debut sometime during the fall season.
-Kenny Lattimore will appear during the December 30 episode.
+A crossover with The Bold and the Beautiful, featuring Thorsten Kaye's Ridge Forrester, was announced that same month.
+The following month, it was announced Greg Vaughan had joined the cast in an undisclosed role; he debuted in the role of Kial Rollins on December 8.
+Kenny Lattimore appeared during the December 30 episode.
+That same month, it was announced Jordi Vilasuso had joined the cast.
+He made his debut as Grayson Perez on January 13, 2026.

+On January 27, 2026, it was announced Cecelia Specht had joined the cast as Lia Whitmore; her 20-episode engagement is set to air from February 13 to May 26 of the same year.
+That same day, a second crossover with The Young and the Restless was announced.
+Along with James' return, Peter Bergman (Jack Abbott), Eric Braeden (Victor Newman), Michael Mealor (Kyle Abbott), Melissa Ordway (Abby Newman), and Susan Walters (Diane Jenkins) were announced to appear.
+The event, described as "historic" and "landmark", will air from June 9 to June 12, 2026.
+In April of the same year, it was announced Ashley Jones had joined the cast in an undisclosed role.